 Proof of participation.
 You can use any reasonable method to prove your participation in an activity for the year.
 You do not have to keep contemporaneous daily time reports, logs, or similar documents if you can establish your participation in some other way.
 For example, you can show the services you performed and the approximate number of hours spent by using an appointment book, calendar, or narrative summary.

 Limited partners.
 If you owned an activity as a limited partner, you generally are not treated as materially participating in the activity.
-However, you are treated as materially participating in the activity if you met material participation test (1), (5), or (6) for the tax year.
+However, you are treated as materially participating in the activity if you met test (1), (5), or (6) under Material participation tests, discussed earlier, for the tax year.